 Grilled Zucchini Roll-Ups

-- 1 (4 oz) package of herbed goat cheese
+- 1 package herbed goat cheese 4oz package

 - Coat grill rack with non stick cooking spray (not required if you are using a George Foreman grill).
 Preheat grill to medium high heat.
 Brush both sides of zucchini strips and red pepper with 1 tablespoon olive oil.
 If using a Ninja Foodi Grill, set for MAX on grilling and 9 minutes cooking time.